wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Note that at the time of this writing, Azure doesn't allow the explicit mapping of a group of VMs to a specific fault domain; consequently, even with the deployment model shown in Figure 1, it is statistically probable that all the virtual machines may be mapped to two fault domains instead of four.

 **Load Balancing Thrift Traffic:** Thrift client libraries inside the web server connect to the cluster through an internal load balancer.
 This requires the process of adding the internal load balancer to the "data" subnet (refer Figure 1) in the context of the cloud service hosting the Cassandra cluster.
 Once the internal load balancer is defined, each node requires the load balanced endpoint to be added with the annotations of a load balanced set with previously defined load balancer name.
-See [Azure Internal Load Balancing ](/documentation/articles/load-balancer-internal-overview)for more details.

 **Cluster Seeds:** It is important to select the most highly available nodes for seeds as the new nodes will communicate with seed nodes to discover the topology of the cluster.
 One node from each availability set is designated as seed nodes to avoid single point of failure.